wejdanAlahaideb/Item-catalog/README.txt

 7. To create database and seed it: Run python database_seeder.py
 8. To open Item catalog website run: python catalogApp.py
 9. From your browser visit: http://localhost:5000/

+Note:
+I have used Bootstrap template for styling website from: https://www.w3schools.com/bootstrap/bootstrap_templates.asp